 ENACTING A SKETCH: The sketch project will consist of the creation of a short drama based on any of the literary works used in the course anthology.
 First, students need to choose a tentative literary piece and estimate how many people may be needed to accomplish the sketch.
 Second, they need to write a draft of the sketch connecting it to the Costa Rican culture.
-Students need to have the draft checked by the professor at least three weeks before the play enactment.
+Students need to have the draft checked by the professor at least three weeks before the skitch is due.
 Third, students must appoint a play director, who will be in charge of all the fine elements in completing the project.
-Finally, they must enact the play before a tribunal of three academic professors and possibly in front of a larger audience.
+As the course will be 100% virtual, it is recommended for students to use Zoom to enact and record their sketch or have "actors" record their part in which all the videos would need to be edited and put together to form the completed sketch.